timjogorman/RicherEventDescription/guidelines.md

 grammatical encoding of relationships between elements.
-For verbs, many of the non-eventive cases will therefore be grammaticalized verbs such as **go**, **seem**, **have**, etc. -- for example, there is only one verb in example below:
+For verbs, many of the non-eventive cases will therefore be grammaticalized verbs such as **go**, **seem**, **have**, etc. -- for example, there is only one EVENT in the example below:

 - Your dog *seems to have eaten* the cupcakes.